-The 3Doodler 3D printing pen is one of the most awesome gadgets we have seen not only at IFA, but in recent times.
+The 3Doodler 3D printing pen is one of the most awesome gadgets we have seen not only at IFA but in recent times.
 Basically, what the 3Doodler does is this: it uses plastic thread that is melted and then cooled while moving through the pen.
 This is actually a patented process that you can use to make 3D objects with your hand.
-Imagine the amount of shapes you will be able to create with this 3D printing pen.
-You can pre-order the 3Doodler for $99 and you will also get 50 strands of plastic with your order.
+Imagine the number of shapes you will be able to create with this 3D printing pen.
+You can pre-order the 3Doodler for $99, and you will also get 50 strands of plastic with your order.

-Now this is something really ingenious and definitely something that I’d like to use to trim my beard.
-Along with the Stlye Xpert Beard Trimmer 9000, Philips is also introducing a men’s grooming guide.
+Now, this is something really ingenious and definitely something that I’d like to use to trim my beard.
+Along with the Style Xpert Beard Trimmer 9000, Philips also introduces a men’s grooming guide.
 So, if you want to try a new facial hair style, the smartphone/tablet app will help you visualize different facial hair styles and guide you on how to create them.

-But this is not all, Philips’ Beard Trimmer 9000 also comes with a laser that projects a sharp red line on your face, cheek or neck showing you where to cut the hairs.
+But this is not all; Philips’ Beard Trimmer 9000 also comes with a laser that projects a sharp red line on your face, cheek, or neck, showing you where to cut the hair.
 If my wife is reading this, please buy this for me.

 Garmin smartphone HUD

-Philips is one of the companies present at IFA that has released quite a few interesting gadgets.
-First in our list is the Smart Baby Monitor which is the latest product in the Baby Monitor devices from Philips.
-What’s really great about this one is that it let’s you monitor your kid’s activity via 3G, as well, not only Wi-Fi.
+Philips is one of the companies present at the IFA that has released quite a few interesting gadgets.
+First on our list is the Smart Baby Monitor, which is the latest product in the Baby Monitor devices from Philips.
+What’s really great about this one is that it lets you monitor your kid’s activity via 3G, as well, not only Wi-Fi.
 The device also has a futuristic design which has always been one of the characteristics of the Dutch brand.

-We’ve got so many devices around us and we have to charge them all.
-Suddenly, our work places or our home becomes filled with wires and charging docks.
-Griffin, the company reputed for making smartphone cases has come up with a brilliant charging station, called the MultiDock.
-At $699, this is definitely not cheap, but it comes with a lot of unique features, letting you store, charge and sync 10 devices in the same time.
+We’ve got so many devices around us, and we have to charge them all.
+Suddenly, our workplaces or homes become filled with wires and charging docks.
+Griffin, the company reputed for making smartphone cases, has come up with a brilliant charging station called the MultiDock.
+At $699, this is definitely not cheap, but it comes with a lot of unique features, letting you store, charge and sync 10 devices at the same time.
 But if you ask me, Griffin’s MultiDock is the most versatile and good-looking charging dock I’ve seen so far.